emjose/budapest-calendar/README.md

 ### Day 23: March 5, 2021
 - I gave a Wes Anderson makeover to a <a href="https://codepen.io/ovdojoey/pen/GqRxYQ">calendar CodePen</a> by <a href="https://joeylea.com/">Joey Lea</a>.

 - The calendar is themed after one of my favorite films, <a href="https://www.searchlightpictures.com/thegrandbudapesthotel/">The Grand Budapest Hotel</a>.

-- Events can be added, and it has quotes from Ralph Fiennes' character, Monsieur Gustave.
+- Events can be added, and it has <a href="https://www.imdb.com/title/tt2278388/characters/nm0000146">quotes from Monsieur Gustave</a>, portrayed by the actor Ralph Fiennes.

 #